Choosing a resin is confusing. Otherwise, you wouldn’t be here.

-Lots of you have asked me what resin to use for your projects.
-Part of the fun of learning this medium is experimenting!
+Lots of you have asked me what clear epoxy to use for your projects.
+Part of the fun of learning this medium is experimenting.
 It’s fun to learn what works for your specific situation.
-I do understand, though, that it can be confusing and sometimes frustrating not knowing which product to use or using the wrong product for a project.
-Today, I’m going to walk you through the products I use WHEN and WHY.
+Besides, I believe experience is the best teacher.
+(Did that comment reveal that I’m a mom to three teenage boys?)

-Project example: Resin petri earrings
+Project example: Petri earrings

 Project example: Wood and resin coasters

 What else should you know about these resins?

 They are designed for molds.
 That means they won’t cure like something that looks like you poured it from a soda can.